alkhimey/HintsHighlight/README.md

 HintsHighlight Module
 ======================

-*HintsHighlight* is a module for AGS ([Advanture Game Studio](http://www.adventuregamestudio.co.uk/)) engine.
+**HintsHighlight** is a module for AGS ([Advanture Game Studio](http://www.adventuregamestudio.co.uk/)) engine.

 This module adds an overlay which highlights all the visible and clickable objects, hotspots and charactes.

-Players can use this features when they wish to avoid "pixel hunting" and need a hint to progress with the game.
+After adding this module to a game, players can use this features when they wish to avoid "pixel hunting" and need a hint to progress with the game.

 ### Example
 <img src="screenshots/demo.gif" width="635px" height="371px" />